45gfg9/srun-c/README.md

 ./cmake-build/srun -h
 ```

-### Provide Default Values

-See `CMakeLists.txt` for the default values of the options at compile time.
-Settings that have default values can be omitted from the command line.
-For example, if you set `SRUN_CONF_HOST` to your institution's authentication server hostname, you can omit the `-H` option.
-If `-H` is provided, it will override the default value.

-> [!CAUTION]
-> Also be aware that the password is stored in plaintext in the binary and can be dumped using `strings` or similar tools.
-If this is a concern, consider setting the correct file permissions, or avoid compiling the password into the binary.

 ## Build for ESP8266 / ESP32 / your own project

 Integrating `srun-c` into your own project is a bit more complicated.
 You need to drop a few files into your project.